RistoBIn/international-website/src/pages/products/software-platform.md

       5G-HEART, a project founded by the European Union’s Horizon 2020 research and innovation programme.
     featuredimage: /img/IoT5icons.svg

+centeredSection:
+  featuredimage: /img/digital-twin.jpg
-  - description: >-
+  left: >-
     ### A bridge between the physical and the digital world

     ## The Digital twin
+  right: >-
     The digitalization of the ocean space has come so far that the living conditions for digital twins are present in several industries.

     BlueThink is designed to support this technology.
 This said based on the amount of data the platform is able to collect using from sensors (IoT), it’s ability to process large amounts of data (AI) and extract lessons from these huge amounts of data (Machine Learning).
-    featuredimage: /img/digital-twin.jpg
 ---